microbiome/course_2024_oulu/01-program.Rmd

 The course takes place daily from 9am – 5pm (CEST), including coffee, lunch, and short breaks.
-Most of the time will be dedicated to practical exercises, complemented by lectures and demos.
+Most of the time will be dedicated to practical exercises, complemented by short lectures and demos.

 We expect that participants will prepare for the course in advance.
 Instructions will be sent to the registered participants.
-Online support will be available.
+Online support is available.

 The material follows open online book created by the course teachers, [Orchestrating Microbiome Analysis](https://microbiome.github.io/OMA),